MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 > public HRESULT [get_Source](#get_source)(LPWSTR * uri)

-This value potentially changes as a part of the SourceChanged event firing for some cases such as navigating to a different site or fragment navigations.
-It will remain the same for other types of navigations such as page reloads or history.pushState with the same URL as the current page.
+This value potentially changes as a part of the `SourceChanged` event that runs for some cases such as navigating to a different site or fragment navigations.
+It remains the same for other types of navigations such as page refreshes or `history.pushState` with the same URL as the current page.

 ```cpp
     // Register a handler for the SourceChanged event.